lauracout/rocketchat.github.io/_posts/2018/08/2018-08-15-marketplace-vision-post.md

 **How will the RC marketplace compare to competitors’ similar iterations?**

 Rocket.Chat Marketplace will go beyond Slack’s App Directory as devs will be able to create new UI elements for the platform, and continue to improve it, in a similar fashion to Wordpress and its constant evolution.

+All of our on-premise, cloud, or third-party hosted users will be able to take advantage of the rich extension and customization possibilities offered by apps on the Marketplace.